ciscorn/ldoce5viewer/README.md

 Website: http://hakidame.net/ldoce5viewer/

-It runs on Linux and Microsoft Windows.
+It runs on Linux, Mac OS X and Microsoft Windows.

 This software is free and open source software licensed under the terms of GPLv3.